-Blockages and backups in these tubes can happen easily (source).
+Blockages and backups in these tubes can happen easily.
 Young children are encountering germs and viruses for the first time and are regularly sick.
 These two situations together contribute to the high rate of ear infections in young children.

-While ear infections tend to always operate in the same fashion, their catalysts can be different.
-Some potential causes for ear infections include:
+While ear infections tend to always operate similarly, their catalysts can differ.
+These are some potential ear infection causes:

 - Adenoid complications (inflammation or infection).